blobaa/bba-did-method-handler-ts/README.md

 ### updateDIDController

 The `updateDIDController` function lets you update a DID controller.
-It provides the following interface:
+It has the following signature:

 ````typescript